 Finding the Best Places to Retire Since 2006!

-Overview: Davis, an engaging small city 15 miles west of Sacramento in north central California, is liberal, racially diverse and environmentally friendly.
-Home to the University of California-Davis (population 35,000 students), it is a college town through and through and has one of the most educated populations in the nation.
+About 15 miles west of Sacramento in north central California, Davis is a lush city and home to the University of California Davis (population 36,000 students).
+It is a college town through and through and has one of the most educated populations in the nation.

 Population: 68,000 (city proper - excludes the UC Davis student population)